hski-github/spotfire-scrollable-bar-chart/README.md

 As of now
 - Negative values are not correctly shown
+- No rendering of stacked bars
 - No support for marking
+- No sorting
-- No rendering of stacked bars
+- No 100% bars
 - No hover with details about bar segment
 - Better names for X and Y axis
 - Individual icon
+- No support for error bars (currently no plan to enhance the mod in this direction)
+- No support for vertical bar chart (currently no plan to enhance the mod in this direction)

 ## Prerequisites